-Note A ree entrant function must not call non-reentrant functions

-1.5.3 ARM C libraries and thread-safe functions on page 1-24.
-1.5.1 ARM C libraries and multithreading on page 1-23.

-1.5.3 ARM C libraries and thread-safe functions

-A thread-safe function protects shared resources from concurrent access using locks.
+1.6 Multithreaded support in ARM C librarie For this type of function, the caller provides all the data that the function requires, such as pointers to any workspace.
+This means that multiple concurrent invocations of the function do not interfere with each other.
+Note A reentrant function must not call non-reentrant functions.
+Related concepts 1.6.3 ARM C libraries and thread-safe functions on page 1-26.
+1.6.1 ARM C libraries and multithreading on page 1-25.
+AR M C libraries and thread-safe functions A thread-safe function protects shared resources from concurrent access using locks.
 Thread safety concerns only how a function is implemented and not its external interface.
 In C, local variables are held in processor registers, or if the compiler runs out of registers, are dynamically allocated on the stack.
 Therefore, any function that does not use static data, or other shared resources, is thread-safe.

-1.5.2 ARM C libraries and reentrant functions on page 1-23.

-1.5.1 ARM C libraries and multithreading on page 1-23.

-1.5.10 Using the ARM C library in a multithreaded environment on page 1-28.

-1.5.4 Use of static data in the C libraries

-Static data refers to persistent read/write data that is not stored on the stack or the heap.
-Callouts from the C library enable access to static data.
+Related concepts 1.6.2 ARM C libraries and reentrant functions on page 1-25.
+1.6.1 ARM C libraries and multithreading on page 1-25.
+1.6.11 Thread safety in the ARM C library on page 1-32.
+1.6.12 Thread safety in the ARM C++ library on page 1-33.
+Related references 1.6.8 Management of locks in multithreaded applications on page 1-29.
+1.6.10 Using the ARM C library in a multithreaded environment on page 1-31.
+Us e of static data in the C libraries Static data refers to persistent read/write data that is not stored on the stack or the heap.
+Callouts from th C library enable access to static data.
+This topic includes descriptions of [BETA] on page 1-15 features.
+Static data can be external or internal in scope, and is: At a fixed address, when compiled with -fnorwpi.
+This is the default.
+1st a fixed address, when complied with - thei wpt.
+This is the default.

-Static data can be external or internal in scope, and is at a fixed address relative to the program counter (pc), when compiled with -fbare-metal-pie.
+- [BETA] At a fixed address relative to the static base, register r9, when compiled with -frwpi. - At a fixed address relative to the program counter (pc), when compiled with -fbare-metal-pie.